Sqooba/scala-timeseries-lib/README.md

 This library is not intended to provide in-depth statistics about time series data, only to make manipulating and querying it easy, without any kind of approximation.

 ## Usage
 In essence, a `TimeSeries` is just an ordered map of `[Long,T]`.
-In most use cases the Key represents the time since the epoch in milliseconds, but the implementation makes no assumption about the time unit of the key.
+In most use cases the key represents the time since the epoch in milliseconds, but the implementation makes no assumption about the time unit of the key.

 ### Defining a `TimeSeries`

-The `TimeSeries` trait has one main implementation: `VectorTimeSeries[T]`, referring to the underlying collection holding the data.
+The `TimeSeries` trait has a default implementation: `VectorTimeSeries[T]`, referring to the underlying collection holding the data.
+There are other implementations as well.

 ```
-val tsv = VectorTimeSeries(
+val ts = TimeSeries(Seq(
-              1000L -> ("One", 1000L),   // String 'One' lives at 1000 on the timeline and is valid for 1000.
+  TSEntry(1000L, "One",  1000L),   // String 'One' lives at 1000 on the timeline and is valid for 1000.
-              2000L -> ("Two", 1000L),
-              4000L -> ("Four", 1000L))
+  TSEntry(2000L, "Two",  1000L),
+  TSEntry(4000L, "Four", 1000L)
+))

 ```
-`tsv` now defines a time series of Strings that is defined on the `[1000,5000[` interval, with a hole at `[3000,4000[`
+`ts` now defines a time series of `Strings that is defined on the `[1000,5000[` interval, with a hole at `[3000,4000[`

+The `TimeSeries.apply` contstructor is quite expensive because it sorts the entries to ensure a sane series.
+Usually, the input is already sorted.
+In that case there are two other constructors:

+- `TimeSeries.ofOrderedEntriesSafe`: This checks whether the entries are in correct order and trims them so as to not overlap.
+It can optionally compress the entries.

+- `TimeSeries.ofOrderedEntriesUnsafe`: This doesn't do any checks, trims or compression on the data and just wraps them in a time series.

+- `TimeSeries.newBuilder`: returns a builder to incrementally build a new time series.

 ### Querying
 The simplest function exposed by a time series is `at(t: Long): Option[T]`.
-With `ts` defined as above, calling `at()`yields the following results:
+With `ts` defined as above, calling `at()` yields the following results:

 ```
     ts.at(999)  // None